 Looking at multitasking with communication tools alone, most people on average spend 40.1% of their time during the workday multitasking.
 If we’re constantly switching our focus to check emails or Slack messages, we never have the chance to truly focus on our most important work.

 The workplace is filled with distractions.
 But some of the worst ones aren’t coworkers, meetings, or emails.
 But our own pull to distracting and unproductive activities.
 However, 21% of our device time during working hours is spent on entertainment, news, and social media.

 As you can see, quite often the allure of time-wasting activities (e.g. communication overload, checking work applications, finding the right tab or researching for suitable extensions) is just the main pitfall to completing tasks on time and the main threats to the work-life balance.
 When it happens, it’s up to modern technologies to keep everyone back on track.

-While Station combines all your messy web apps into a single app, the 2muchcoffee combined the best practices to contribute to the development of Station.
+While Station combines all your messy web apps into a single app, the 2muchcoffee combined the best practices while building a SaaS platform.
 It’s fair to say that Station is a product of collaborative work between two teams - Station and 2muchcoffee.

 The scope of our work included: